bugg-resources/buggd/README.md

 ![cc-by-nc-sa-shield](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg)

-# CAUTION: This document needs re-writing to reflect the bifurcation of bugg-cm4-firmware into bugg-recording and the new bugg-os project.
+# CAUTION: This document needs re-writing to reflect the bifurcation of bugg-cm4-firmware into buggd and buggOS.

 This document needs heavy editing - some of what follows below has been deprecated or is misleading as things currently stand, but as of March 2024 I haven't edited any of it yet, as there are some important details relevant for completing the firmware development.